Open-Dataplatform/template-ingress-adapter/README.md

 Say yes to the question "Is it okay to delete and re-download it?".

 You will be prompted for a `name`.
-This name must be in lower case and should identify the adapter you are building, such as adapter-jao or adapter-ikontrol.
-Then name will be prefixed with ingress-.
+This name must be in lower case and should identify the adapter you are building, such as jao or ikontrol.
+Then name will be prefixed with ingress-, e.g. `ingress-ikontrol`.
 Answer the rest by pressing enter unless you want to change the default values.